cesareferrari/newsletter/react/20190923-multiple-input.md

 }
 ```

-And then we add a text field for age:
+And then we add a text field for `age`:

 ```
 <input